bkesterbyld/maroon-potato/src/pages/index.md

         subtitle: ''
         content: >
           Process data anywhere in the world next to your users, delivering incredibly fast interactions.
-Above' multi-cloud global network intelligently and cost-effectively handles data replication and synchronization so you can be everywhere at once.
+Above's multi-cloud global network intelligently and cost-effectively handles data replication and sync so you can be everywhere at once.
         actions: []
         image: images/undraw_connected_world_wuay (1).svg
         media_position: right